shellywanamaker/shellywanamaker.github.io/_posts/2018-04-27-Month-of-Larvae.md

 ---

 ## Larval production
 Larval production data are in!
-It's been 1 month of collecting and counting larvae released from four broodstock treatments, held for 3 months at the following, then induced to spawn under common conditions - 18C, food at libitum.
+It's been 1 month of collecting and counting larvae released from four broodstock treatments, held for 3 months at the following, then induced to spawn under common conditions - 18C, food ad libitum.
   * Low food, low temp (~7C)
   * Low food, high temp (~10C)
   * High food, low temp (~7C)